Yu Chang Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins rank 15th in baseball in home runs given up (19 total, 1.2 per game).
+- Twins pitchers combine to rank 12th in baseball in home runs surrendered (19 total, 1.1 per game).

-- Gray gets the start for the Twins, his fourth of the season.
-He is 2-0 with a .53 ERA and 19 strikeouts through 17 2/3 innings pitched.
+- Ryan (3-0 with a 2.84 ERA and 26 strikeouts in 19 2/3 innings pitched) gets the start for the Twins, his fourth of the season.

-- His most recent appearance was on Wednesday against the Chicago White Sox, when the righty tossed five scoreless innings while allowing three hits.
+- In his most recent appearance on Thursday, the right-hander threw seven innings against the New York Yankees, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.